-No. The Fair Wages and Healthy Families Act permits an employee to use any available option (orally, in writing, by electronic means, or by any other means acceptable to the employer) when requesting earned paid sick time.
+No, unless the leave is unforeseeable and the employer has provided a written policy concerning unforeseeable leave.
+The Fair Wages and Healthy Families Act permits an employee to use any available option (orally, in writing, by electronic means, or by any other means acceptable to the employer) when requesting earned paid sick time.
 An employer is not permitted to interfere with an employee's right to use any of the available options.
+When leave is not foreseeable, however, the employer may require an employee to follow a written policy that contains procedures for the employee to provide notice.
+An employer that has not provided to the employee a copy of its written policy for providing such notice may not deny earned paid sick time to the employee based on non-compliance with such a policy.
+See Can an employer require notice of the need to use earned paid sick time when the need is not foreseeable?

-Must an employee give an employer advance notice of intent to use earned paid sick leave?
+Must an employee give an employer advance notice of intent to use earned paid sick time?
 When foreseeable, an employee must make a good faith effort to provide notice of the need to use earned paid sick time in advance and should schedule the leave in a manner that does not unduly disrupt the employer's operations.